Effective Note-taking and its Impact on Learning Undergraduate Introductory Physics Courses: Effective Note-taking

 A digital detox helps reduce stress by alleviating cognitive overload, improve memory, enhance focus, and allow the brain to rest and process information more effectively, thereby improving mental clarity~\cite{KoRa_2024}.
 Moreover, the digital detox helps in students' psychological development and improvement of students' concentration~\cite{HasHam_2025}.
 Although the use of digital technology is unavoidable in the current digital transformation era, a brief discussion on students’ necessity of taking a digital detox during classes to increase attentiveness is in order.
 Unless the learning strategy, instructional approach, and subject and content-like contextual factors demand, a wise choice for the students to improve attentiveness in class is not to use network and internet-connected electronic devices such as cell phones, smartwatches, laptops, tablets, etc., during lectures, which not only distract students but also negatively impact in students’ participation in classroom activities.
 Students are strongly recommended to turn off notifications during class and follow daily communication management strategies such as setting disconnection time, no screen time, communication preferred time, time for social media interaction, and decreasing internet addiction, etc. Mind mapping diagrams are free-flowing and helpful for brainstorming, finding linkage between ideas/concepts/topics, and generating ideas, keeping the main topic at the center.
 One may choose to prepare or recommend students to create concept maps as they are more structured, focused on connecting different concepts, and follow a hierarchy.
-Taking data from 55 studies about concept mapping in science achievement published in peer-reviewed journals and dissertations between 1980 and 2020, Anastasiou et al analyzed the effectiveness of concept maps science learning across several instructional settings, conditions, and methodological features~\cite{AnastasiouEtal_EPR_2024}.
-Therein, the authors found that the concept maps were associated with increased science learning but there was a significant heterogeneity in most subsets of data.